codemonauts/craft-instagram-feed/README.md

 ## Usage

-To fetch the feed in your template, just iterate like this:
+To fetch the feed, configured in settings, in your template, just iterate like this:

 ``` twig
 {% for item in craft.instagram.getFeed() %}